 Skin Concerns - Uneven Skin Tone/Pigmentation

 Many people are concerned about having an uneven skin tone.
 Your skin gets its color from a pigment called melanin.
 When the cells that make melanin become damaged (particularly sun induced), melanin production is affected, sometimes leading to excess pigmentation disorders that affect either some or all of your skin.
 Your body can make too much melanin or too little melanin.
 Some factors that can impact your skin coloring include sun exposure, Addison’s disease, Vitiligo, infections, blisters, burns and even pregnancy.
 As your skin ages, you may notice wrinkles, dryness, age spots and thinness.
+Our Restorative Eye Treatment reduces the fine lines and wrinkles around the eye and promotes even skin tone.
 One major cause of aged skin is sun exposure.
 To help protect yourself from sun exposure, use sunscreen with an SPF 30 or higher, wear protective clothing and stay away from the sun when it is strongest (usually in the middle of the day).
 Also, tanning beds can contribute to damaged/aged skin.

 Talk to your doctor if you have concerns about your skin tone or questions about potential treatment options, which could include chemical peels, topical skin care, or laser treatments.